Fear, solidarity drive migrants to stick with Mexico 'caravan'

 Plagued by gang violence and poverty, El Salvador and neighboring Honduras have murder rates that are among the world's highest.

+Trump's tweets criticizing the caravan have showered it in far more publicity than its organizers, U.S-based advocacy group Pueblo Sin Fronteras, ever expected.
+But his proposal to militarize the border has sparked a diplomatic row with Mexico.

+Mexico's President Enrique Pena Nieto rebuked Trump on Thursday over his plan to send National Guard troops to the border, urging Trump not to vent his domestic political "frustration" on Mexico.
+[L2N1RI1PN]

-Stranded in Matias Romero since Sunday, some migrants began boarding buses before dawn on Thursday, headed for the central city of Puebla, where the caravan was due to make another stop before concluding its journey in Mexico City.
+Stranded in Matias Romero since Sunday, a handful of women and children boarded a bus before dawn on Thursday, headed for the central city of Puebla, where the caravan was due to make another stop before concluding its journey in Mexico City.

-By mid-morning, others packed bags in a field strewn with discarded clothes and trash as two more buses waited.
+By mid-morning, others packed bags in a field strewn with discarded clothes and trash as two more buses waited, but only for those who could afford a ticket.

-Organized by advocacy group Pueblo Sin Fronteras, the caravan, which set off from Mexico's southern border on March 25, aims to raise awareness about the plight of migrants, and has been running annually since 2010, according to the government.
+The caravan, which set off from Mexico's southern border on March 25, aims to raise awareness about the plight of migrants, and has been running annually since 2010, the government said.

-Trump's tweets criticizing the caravan have showered it in far more publicity than organizers expected.
-On Thursday morning the U.S. president praised Mexico on Twitter for breaking it up, hailing the country's "strong immigration laws."

 Once in Puebla, organizers plan to hold a three-day conference with U.S. and Mexican immigration attorneys.

-On a street just outside the park, 30-year-old Guatemalan Manuel Flores brandished a freshly issued temporary Mexican visa, but said he would stay with the caravan regardless.
+On a street just outside the park, 30-year-old Guatemalan Manuel Flores brandished a temporary Mexican visa, but said he would stay with the caravan regardless.

 "I don't even need to be here, but I'm staying for them - for my family.
 Because they need this.
-They can't go home," he said, pointing to a group of newfound friends from Honduras and El Salvador, with whom he had cooked a great vat of seafood soup.
+They can't go home," he said, pointing to a group of seven new friends from Honduras and El Salvador, with whom he had cooked a great vat of seafood soup.

-Bonded by the travails of their odyssey, they were already discussing setting up a restaurant in Texas together.
+Bonded by the travails of their odyssey, they were already discussing setting up a restaurant together in Texas.